HackClubRAIT/Wizard-Of-Docs/Algorithms/Dynamic Programming/Longest Common Subsequence.md

 - Let's say that we have strings `S` of the length N and `T` of the length M (numbered from 1).
 Let's create the table `dp` of size `(N + 1) x (M + 1)` numbered from 0.
 - Let's fill the 0th row and the 0th column of `dp` with 0.
-- Then, we follow the algorithm:
+- Then, we follow the algorithm
 ```
 for i in range(1..N):
     for j in range(1..M):